Raakhee/GettingandCleaningDataWk4/README.md

-Getting and Cleaning Data Week4 project
+Getting and Cleaning Data Week4 project.
 This text explains the runAnalysis.R code.

 This script reads all the test, train data files as well as the key files that list the measurements and activities.